jablonnc/jablonnc.github.io/_pages/resume.md

       </h3>
       <p class="resume-description">
         <ul class="resume-section-list">
-          <li>Architected and created a design system that fed into all Tenable products.</li>
+          <li>Developed a design system that was integrated into 6 separate Tenable products, ensuring consistency and improving brand recognition.</li>
-          <li>While continuing to maintain the design system, also improved the overall architecture/framework of our flagship product (TIO).</li>
+          <li>Improved the overall architecture and framework of our flagship product.</li>
         </ul>
       </p>
     </div>